yashvaishnav/python/README.md

 ### Counting days

 Can you extend this to counting the number of days?
+That is, *how many days are there between January 1st, 1900 and December 31st, 2014?*

 Some pointers for this part of the problem:
  - You'll have to make another list.